iluwatar/java-design-patterns/optimistic-offline-lock/README.md

 ---
-title: "Optimistic Offline Lock Design Pattern in Java: Implementation & Examples"
+title: "Optimistic Offline Lock Pattern in Java: Mastering Conflict Resolution in Database Transactions"
+shortTitle: Optimistic Offline Lock
 description: "Explore the Optimistic Offline Lock design pattern in Java with detailed implementation guidelines and practical examples.
 Learn how to manage data concurrency effectively in your Java applications."
 category: Data access
 language: en